fzaiser/genfer/README.md

   The following solvers are available:
   * `ipopt`: the IPOPT solver.
 This is a fast numerical solver and almost always the best option.
   * `z3`: the Z3 SMT solver.
 This is an exact solver but only works for small programs and low unrolling limits.
-    On the upside, it can (in principle) prove infeasiblity, i.e. that no bound exists for the given invariant size.
+    On the upside, it can (in principle) prove infeasibility, i.e. that no bound exists for the given invariant size.
 * `--optimizer <optimizer>` (default: `ipopt adam-barrier linear`): a list of optimizers to minimize the objective.
   The optimizers are run in the order they are specified, e.g. `--optimizer ipopt --optimizer linear`.
   The following optimizers are available: